Analysis

 How many passengers fly with Easyjet every day?

-Easyjet handled an average of 254,000 passengers per day in 2023, although there will be relatively more passengers flying during the peak summer season than in the winter.
+Easyjet handled an average of 256,000 passengers per day in 2025, although over the year the seasonal demand changes.

 Ryanair Passenger Statistics